pypeit/PypeIt/doc/setup.rst

 where the two command-line options are *required* and provide:

   - ``-s``: Sets the spectrograph to be reduce.
-This is camera specific.
+This is camera specific (e.g., you need to reduce LRIS red data separately from LRIS blue data).

   - ``-r``: Sets the full path to the raw data and the root prefix of the FITS files